wavesgroup/fortran-in-earth-system-prediction-pasc24/slides/title.md

 * Assistant Professor of Ocean Science
 * Domain scientist: Ocean waves and their role in the Earth system
-* Fortran enthusiast, educator, and application developer
+* Fortran application developer, educator, and open-source contributor
 </section>